Horn Maker

 ii.
 Director's Note

-Making this film changed me forever.
-In how I see the world, in how I see the systems that shape it, and in what I believe it takes for a person to move them.
-The road is harder than imagined.
-But it only begins with seeing clearly.
+This film changed me.
+How I see the world, how I see the systems running underneath it, and what I now believe it takes to move them.
+The road is longer and harder than I imagined when I started.
+But every part of it begins the same way.
+With seeing clearly.

 Juliette Marquis